lwalma/thesis-guide-pilot/book/5c-images-code.md

 You have to ask for permission from the copyright holder to reproduce an image, photo, table, or figure, except in the following cases:

 - If the image has a creative common license
-- If the image is in the public domain
+- If the image is in the public domain (PD)
 - If tables and figures from academic sources are for educational use or non-commercial research only.
 In this case, mention the author and the publisher as copyright holders.
 - If you bought the license of a photo from a stock photography website.
 You do not need to mention the website, but give credits to the creator/copyright holder depending on what the license you bought states.
 - If you use clip art from a free clip art website.